Advanced search

 Renal and hepatic impairment

-Mirabegron has not been studied in patients with end stage renal disease (GFR < 15 mL/min/1.73 m2 or patients requiring haemodialysis) or severe hepatic impairment (Child-Pugh Class C) and it is therefore not recommended for use in these patient populations (see sections 4.4 and 5.2).
+Mirabegron Astellas has not been studied in patients with end stage renal disease (ESRD) (estimated glomerular filtration rate (eGFR) < 15 ml/min/1.73 m2), patients requiring haemodialysis, or patients with severe hepatic impairment (Child-Pugh Class C) and, therefore, it is not recommended for use in these patient populations (see sections 4.4 and 5.2).

-The following table provides the daily dosing recommendations for subjects with renal or hepatic impairment in the absence and presence of strong CYP3A inhibitors (see sections 4.4, 4.5 and 5.2).
+The following table provides the daily dosing recommendations for adult OAB patients with renal or hepatic impairment (see sections 4.4, 4.5 and 5.2).

-Table 1: Daily dosing recommendations for subjects with renal or hepatic impairment in the absence and presence of strong CYP3A inhibitors
+Table 1: Daily dosing recommendations for adult OAB patients with renal or hepatic impairment

 Renal impairment(1)